dctalk1234/trailer-tracker-frontend/trailertracker/README.md

 The app was tested with Postman, GitHub was used for version control, and deployment was via Heroku and github pages

+## Current Version
+You can see the most recently updated deployed version of the front end is hosted at https://dctalk1234.github.io/trailer-tracker-frontend/

 ## Issues

 Please submit found bugs as an issue in this repository.